s4ke/Master-Thesis/src/md/050-benchmarks.md

 Each processor has 8 cores and 16 (hyper-threaded) threads with a base frequency of 2 GHz and a turbo frequency of 2.50 GHz.
 This results in a total of 256 cores and 512 threads for the whole cluster.
 The operating system was Ubuntu 14.04 LTS with Kernel 3.19.0-33.
-Non-surprisingly, we found that hyper-threaded 32 cores do not behave in the same manner as real 16 cores (numbers here for a single machine).
-We disregarded the hyper-threading ability in most of the cases.
+We found that hyper-threading does not provide any particular interesting insight over using real 16 cores in terms of performance in our benchmarks (numbers here for a single machine).
+We therefore disregard the hyper-threading ability in most of the cases.

 Apart from Eden, all benchmarks and libraries were compiled with